 In 1869 Dmitri Mendeleev created the Periodic Table of Elements.
 He was famous for his quote that resounds the wisdom of the Vedas: “Nothing is lost.
 Matter only transforms from one state to another.”
 Right from this Sutra to other details, the Vedas are full of classifications, including the elements.
 See this from Shrila Prabhupada’s purport to SB 1.3.10: “The sum total of the creative elements is twenty-four in all.
 Each and every one of them is explicitly explained in the system of Sankhya philosophy.
 Sankhya philosophy is generally called metaphysics by the European scholars.
 The etymological meaning of sankhya is ‘that which explains very lucidly by analysis of the material elements.’
 This was done for the first time by Lord Kapila, who is said herein to be the fifth in the line of incarnations.”

 It was not love of local culture, as later falsely claimed by westerners, when several of their theories and experiments failed, over 100,000 fatal accidents have occurred in 19th century alone by wrongly using Vedic principles due to half-baked implications of knowledge, that also made them translators or writers of dictionaries.
 These also killed several thousand slaves and Indians who were used as guinea humans for experiments.
 It was wicked plan to loot the local culture and later claim it as own.
-If they had loved local culture they would have attributed their findings to Vedic culture and kept high regards for local language not destroyed the original culture, also never had tried to push anglicization on the natives.
+If they have loved local culture they would have attributed their findings to Vedic culture and kept high regards for local language not destroyed the original culture, also never have tried to push anglicization on the natives.

 In 1820 the Hungarian Sándor Kőrösi Csoma set out for Tibet to explore the culture of the region.
 With British assistance Csoma was able to translate many Tibetan works, which were based on Vedic teachings.
 Thus the first English-Tibetan Dictionary came into existence and the mysticism of Tibet became available to the western world.